Continued from: Barack Obama’s Birth Certificate is a Forgery – Part 1.

 TechDude disappeared from many Obama conspiracy theory web sites after his stolen credentials problem was exposed, but Dr. Ron Polarik is still widely cited.
 His article is Obama’s Born Conspiracy: Obama’s bogus birth certificate exposed! [caution, due to poor web design, this page takes forever to load] and he has a video on YouTube.
 “Ron Polarik” is not a real name according to posts on other blogs claiming to be by him.
 I have found problems with the images attributed to Obama in Polarik’s article, that they don’t match the real Obama images.
 Polarik said:

 To validate my findings that the text in this COLB document image was the result of graphic alternations, and not a result of any printer or scanner artifacts, I made over 700 test scans and images using an actual paper COLB and different scanners that were subjected to different combinations of scanning and image parameters.
 I was finally able to replicate the Kos image so closely that other image experts thought it was the same Kos image, and not my “clone.”

 Even a casual look at Polarik’s images show extreme differences in color, saturation and sharpness.
 Then Polarik says that his pixels are different from Obama’s.
 Well yes they are since he used a different scanner under different light with different software and settings.
-A detailed point by point commentary on Polarik’s article is: Bad Science: How Not To Do Image Analysis Part II.
+A detailed point by point commentary on Polarik’s article is: Bad Science: How Not To Do Image Analysis Part II by Dr. Krawetz.
 The short version is that the Rod Polarik technical analysis has been discredited.